 Thyroid Loving Tips

-Three potent things you can do to support the optimal function of your thyroid gland are:
+Potent things you can do to support the optimal function of your thyroid gland:

 Iodine consumption: Iodine rich food also helps in regulating and normalising the functioning of the thyroid gland.
 Iodine rich foods include oysters, fish, seaweed, dairy and beans.
 If not currently consuming these foods regularly.